 Vanguard has also identified a shortlist of Vanguard Select ETFs that stand out due to their combination of diversification, liquidity, and low costs.

-The minimum investment for a Vanguard CD is $10,000 (which is higher than many of its competitors).
+The minimum investment for a Vanguard CD is $1,000.

 Vanguard offers several money market funds if you’re looking for no-risk, high-liquidity cash investment options.